-I saw engineers painted some flow visualization on F1 cars during testing, so I guess some oil patterns.
+I saw engineers painted some flow visualization on F1 cars during testing, I guess some oil patterns.
 Can we view the flow of these patterns in CFD as well?

 Would you see a time when wind tunnel testing is completely replaced by CFD simulation for a competitive team?

-Does the software take into consideration the suspension movement and flex of wings, etc., when wind speed increases?
-(Note from us at SimScale: the simulation we performed in this workshop definitively does not.
-It is just the flow analysis so it is basically all the boundary conditions are fixed, and there is no interaction between the fluid and the structural computed for.)
+(Note from SimScale: The simulation we performed in this workshop definitively does not.
+It is just the flow analysis so basically all the boundary conditions are fixed, and there is no interaction between the fluid and the structural computed for.)

 Perrin: Yes.
-Basically in Formula 1 people run 60%.
+Basically, in Formula 1 people run 60%.
 First of all, you are not allowed to run more than 60% just to reduce and control the cost.
-And you can run some things on 50%, that’s what we used to run before but now it’s 60%.
-The accuracy of the model will go to the square of the size of the model so you can imagine that 60% is much better than 50%.
-But the cost to actually build the model is also to the square or to the cube of the model, because it will be dependent on the volume.
-So all in all to say that people run 60% is better accuracy, but you also need a bigger wind tunnel because you don’t want the walls to be too close to your model.
+And you can run some things on 50%—that’s what we used to run before—but now it’s 60%.
+The accuracy of the model will go to the square of the size of the model, so you can imagine that 60% is much better than 50%.
+But the cost to actually build the model is also to the square or to the cube of the model because it will be dependent on the volume.
+So, all in all, to say that people run 60% is better accuracy, but you also need a bigger wind tunnel because you don’t want the walls to be too close to your model.
 That’s what we call the blockage, so that’s where we are.

 Do you agree that FIA should ban wind tunnels?